 Meet the Curators

-Living Landscapes has been curated by the Common Ground Leaders, a group of 18-25 year olds based across East Anglia (see the smiley bunch in the photo).
+Living Landscapes was curated by the Common Ground Leaders, a group of 18-25 year olds based across East Anglia (see the smiley bunch in the photo).

 The group is an open and evolving collective of young people that have an interest in being directly involved in the arts, heritage, activism, creating, producing, and more.
 With exclusive access to monthly masterclasses given by experts in the industry, they’ve been able to shape the event from the very beginning.